s-victor/TinyPedal/docs/customization.md

 Differences between `relative` and `absolute` refueling:

-* Relative refueling value shows total amount fuel (excluding remaining fuel in tank) required to finish race, which matches `relative refueling` mechanism in `RF2`.
+* Relative refueling value shows total amount `additional` fuel required to finish race, which matches `relative refueling` mechanism (amount to add on top of remaining fuel in tank) in `RF2`.

-* Absolute refueling value shows total amount fuel (including remaining fuel in tank) required to finish race, which matches `absolute refueling` mechanism in `LMU`.
+* Absolute refueling value shows absolute total amount fuel required to finish race, which matches `absolute refueling` mechanism (amount total fuel to fill tank up to) in `LMU`.

 ---